MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Unregister-AzureRmAutomationDscNode.md

 ```

 ## DESCRIPTION
-The **Unregister-AzureRmAutomationDscNode** cmdlet removes an APS Desired State Configuration (DSC) node from management by an azure_2 Automation account.
+The **Unregister-AzureRmAutomationDscNode** cmdlet removes an APS Desired State Configuration (DSC) node from management by an Azure Automation account.

 ## EXAMPLES